Heimdal

 What Is Authorization?

 Authorization is the process of granting someone permission to do something or access a certain resource after checking their level of access and after the authentication process is completed.
 This permission can be granted by a person or an automated system.
-Authorization is usually done with the goal of preventing unauthorized access to resources.

 Authentication vs Authorization

-The difference between authentication and authorization can also be explained in that authentication uses passwords or biometric data to validate the identity of the user, while authorization follows some settings established and managed by the company.
-So, obviously, when speaking of an access management process the authentication phase comes first, then authorization follows.
+The difference between authentication and authorization can also be explained in that authentication uses passwords or biometric data to validate the identity of the user.
+Authorization follows policies and settings established and managed by the company.

-authentication vs authorization image
+authentication vs authorization - key differences

 Why Are Authentication and Authorization Important?

-• prevents financial and reputational damage;
+• prevent financial and reputational damage;

 Authentication Methods